chukjosh/mfmotc/README.md

 ## About Us

-MFM focuses on youth ministries, offering spiritual guidance through programs like Bible studies, workshops, and social activities that promote moral values.
+MFM focuses on teenage ministries, offering spiritual guidance through programs like Bible studies, workshops, and social activities that promote moral values.

 ## Services